pan1fan2/nd013-c1-vision-starter/README.md

 ### Project overview
 This section should contain a brief description of the project and what we are trying to achieve.
 Why is object detection such an important component of self driving car systems?

+The project is trying to detect objects such as cars, pedestrians and cyclists.
+The repository contains related codes to achieve this goal.
+The detection of the objects will help the autonomous vehicle to better locate itself in the environment.

 ### Set up
 This section should contain a brief description of the steps to follow to run the code for this repository.